 The Trustees’ Tale

-This spring with the help of our restoration project manager, Allen Fuller, a 7th request to Le Patrimoine Religieux du Québec for grant funding (for the year 2016-2017) was submitted for restorations and repairs to St. James United Church.
-In July we received the good news that we have been awarded a grant for $400,000 from Patrimoine, to which St. James is required to add funds in the amount of 20% of the grant award.
-Plans to complete the work that remains on the back wall of Dawson / Churchill are underway.
-We hope to have all funding in place to be able to start the work later this autumn, to be completed before the winter.
-If this timeline becomes a challenge, we will have the work done as soon as possible in the spring.
-Patrimoine gives us 3 years to complete a grant project.
-We hope this year to see this back wall project finally finished and the last of the outstanding repayments to contractors (due to cost overruns because of unforeseen problems with the existing structure) paid in full.
+This spring with the help of our restoration project manager, Allen Fuller, an 8th request to Le Patrimoine Religieux du Québec for grant funding (for the year 2017-2018) was submitted for restorations and repairs to St. James United Church.
+In July, we received the news that we have been awarded a grant for $240,000 from Patrimoine, to which St. James is required to add funds in the amount of 20% of the grant award (approximately $60 000).
+We will have 3 years to use the grant.
+We plan to use the funds to continue onto the next bay of the exterior Dawson wall, restoring one bay of masonry and one window.
+We are also working now to pursue additional grant funding from Parks Canada to allow us to get more work done in the project.

 The Executive Director’s Edit